 Periodontitis has early, moderate, and advanced stages.
 In the early stage, tartar (i.e. hardened plaque) is found as far down as the roots of the teeth.
 This causes pockets to be formed as the gums pull away from the teeth.
 In the moderate stage, the gums are swollen and easily bleed.
 The pockets deepen around the tooth and pus may develop.
 In this stage of the disease, the bacteria start to destroy the bone and supportive tissue.
 Eventually the pockets can deepen to the point where the roots of the teeth can be seen and the proliferating bacteria cause an infection.
 It’s at this advanced stage that even healthy teeth can be lost.

 Severe cases of gum disease must be treated by a periodontist, but in the early and moderate stages, we can do an effective non-surgical treatment in the office called scaling and root planing.
-During the procedure, you will be numbed for your comfort, and then Dr. Schuster will remove the plaque and calculus on the crowns of your teeth and the roots below your gumline with a traditional scaling tool or an ultrasonic tool.
+During the procedure, you will be numbed for your comfort, and then the Stonebridge Ranch Dentistry team will remove the plaque and calculus on the crowns of your teeth and the roots below your gumline with a traditional scaling tool or an ultrasonic tool.
 Then she will place fibers impregnated with antibiotics between the gums and the teeth to help the area heal and guard against infection, and you may need to take some oral antibiotics as well.

 Root planing and scaling is very effective, but it’s not for everyone.
 Before the procedure, we will take a medical history to see if you have any heart conditions, if you’ve had recent surgery, or if you have an autoimmune condition.
 These conditions might make you ineligible for root planing and scaling.

 If your gums bleed when you brush or floss or if you have a family history of gum disease, please call our office to schedule an evaluation.
 When it’s caught early, gum disease can be healed and reversed to help you have a lifetime of good oral health.